 If you are looking to reduce clutter, get organized, and improve the functionality of your home, you need the KonMari method of decluttering in your life!
-I am halfway through my own amazing decluttering journey, and today I am going to share with you nine tips that will help you declutter your kitchen with the KonMari method.
+I am halfway through my own amazing decluttering journey, and today I want to share nine tips that will help you declutter your kitchen with the KonMari method the EASY way.

 ***WARNING!
 Side effects of decluttering may include excessive joy, an intense awareness of spaciousness, and a sudden feeling of contentment and peace!!!